olubiyiontheweb/sponsokit-search-ui/README.md

 Description: This is a REST API that provides a search endpoint to search over influencers.
 Influencers are queried from Elasticsearch

+Note: You'd need to create an authentication token token and pass it to the search API to search for influencers.

 ### TODO: Remaining part
 - Finalize pytest on search endpoints
 - Add pagination